Charles Milnes Gaskell: Personal life

 Milnes Gaskell had a long-standing friendship with the American Henry Adams who introduced him to novelist Henry James.
 He and his wife invited both men to stay frequently at Wenlock Abbey, where the couple entertained many artists, writers, politicians and intellectuals of the day including explorer Isabella Bishop, artist Robert Bateman and writers Edith Sichel and Thomas Hardy.

-Milnes Gaskell died at Thornes House at the age of 76, and was buried in the parish churchyard at Much Wenlock.
+Milnes Gaskell died on 9 January 1919 at Thornes House at the age of 76, and was buried in the parish churchyard at Much Wenlock.
 In his will he left Thornes House to his son, Evelyn, and Wenlock Abbey to his wife, who died in 1935, leaving the Abbey to their daughter, Mrs. Mary Ward.